Multi-Task Visual Information Extraction in Industrial Environments Using Darknet-19 with Depthwise Separable Convolutions

 Abstract

-In response to the dual challenges of insufficient generalization of traditional image processing methods and high computational complexity of deep learning models in industrial visual scenes, this study proposes an innovative solution that integrates object detection and deep learning.
-This scheme constructs a two-stage processing method, uses the Darknet-19 backbone network to achieve multi-scale feature fusion, and combines depth separable convolution and channel rearrangement mechanisms to achieve network lightweighting, significantly improving computational efficiency while ensuring accuracy.
-The experiment showed that this method achieved 97% pixel level accuracy and 5 mm positioning error in water level detection tasks, which was 12% more accurate than the suboptimal model.
-The character recognition rate for encoding recognition tasks reached 97%, with a false detection rate of only 5%.
-In multi-tasking scenarios, the interference level was reduced to 0.12, the video memory usage increased by 62%, and the edge device latency remained stable at 25 ms. In terms of lighting robustness, the multi-scale photometric transformation achieved a lighting invariance index of 0.93 and improved the signal-to-noise ratio by 8.7 dB.
-In lightweight deployment verification, the computational density was 1.26 GMACs/mm², and the 72-hour failure rate was less than 0.1%.
-This study provides a solution for industrial vision systems that balances accuracy and efficiency, and has important application value in fields such as smart security and intelligent manufacturing.
-Future work will further optimize deployment adaptability through adaptive calibration techniques and dynamic pruning strategies.DOI:
+In response to the dual challenges of insufficient generalization of traditional image processing methods and high computational complexity of deep learning models in industrial visual scenes, this study proposes a two-stage solution integrating object detection and a deep learning scheme.
+The scheme employs a modified Darknet-19 backbone with depthwise separable convolutions and channel rearrangement mechanisms for multi-scale feature fusion, significantly improving computational efficiency while maintaining accuracy.
+Experiments on a dataset of 4,000 industrial water level images and 10,000 encoding samples showed that the research method achieved 97% pixel-level accuracy and 5 mm positioning error in water level detection, outperforming suboptimal models by 12%.
+For encoding recognition, it reached a 97% character recognition rate with only 5% false detection rate.
+In multi-task scenarios, system interference was reduced to 0.12, with 62% increased video memory usage and stable 25 ms edge latency.
+The multi-scale photometric transformation achieved a lighting invariance index of 0.93 and improved SNR by 8.7 dB.
+Lightweight deployment yielded a computational density of 1.26 GMACs/mm² and a 72-hour failure rate below 0.1%.
+This work provides an accuracy-efficiency balanced solution for industrial vision systems, with applications in smart security and intelligent manufacturing.
+Future work will focus on adaptive calibration and dynamic pruning for enhanced deployment adaptability.References

 https://doi.org/10.31449/inf.v49i37.12047Downloads